-Hamburg, 22 September 2016 – The Global Alliance for Literacy within the Framework of Lifelong Learning (GAL), a UNESCO led initiative aiming to advance the global literacy agenda, has elected its Executive Management Bureau.
+Hamburg, Germany, 22 September 2016 – The Global Alliance for Literacy within the Framework of Lifelong Learning (GAL), a UNESCO led initiative aiming to advance the global literacy agenda, has elected its Executive Management Bureau.
 The Bureau comprises seven representatives of various world regions.

 Ms Kandia Kamissoko Camara, Minister of Education, Côte d'Ivoire, will represent Member States in her role as Co-Chair.
 She will work together with the other Co-Chair, Mr Arne Carlsen, Director of the UNESCO Institute for Lifelong Learning (UIL), who will represent UNESCO.

 The newly elected Executive Management Bureau has three Vice-Chairs: Ms Gugulethu Ndebele, Chief Executive Officer of Save the Children South Africa; Ms Maria Helena Guimarães de Castro, Brazilian Deputy Minister of Education; and Ms Maria Khan, Secretary-General of the Asia South Pacific Association for Basic and Adult Education (ASPBAE).
 Ms Khan represents the Global Campaign for Education, while Ms Guimarães de Castro and Ms Khan will report GAL’s activities to the SDG 4 – Education 2030 Steering Committee, of which Ms Guimarães de Castro is a member and Ms Khan is Vice-Chair.

 In addition, Her Royal Highness Princess Laurentien of the Netherlands, UNESCO Special Envoy on Literacy for Development, is an Honorary Member of the GAL Executive Management Bureau, while Dr Dan Wagner, the UNESCO Chair in Learning and Literacy, has been confirmed as Special Advisor to GAL.